one-some/SugarAddict/README.md

 ### SugarCube

-- Syntax highlighting in code viewer
 - Passage editing in code viewer
 - Check patching in code viewer
 - Click variable in code viewer to jump to it in variable editor
 - Passage content search
-- Open specific passage in code viewer
-- Better support for different versions and configurations, currently game compatibility isn't the best

 ### RPG Maker